anetacamo/nabo/README.md

 ### TODO

 search in the bar
-separated pages for each

-fix mobile map
 fix mobile width

 form: suggest a tag
 form: choose multiple tags
 form: add hidden tags

-add texts for each page and footer remove unused items fix list of items open on click
+double check if texts for each page and footer are editable remove unused items fix list of items open on click

-remove s under the bar

 add the tags down
 map: fix overlaying info